marianafpereira/DevOps-23-24-JPE-1231845/README.md

 12. Now i clossed the issue of the jobYears and jobTitle fields.

+## Part 2:  Work with Branches

+### Objective

+To implement new features and fixes on separate branches, then merge these branches into the master branch.
+This approach allows for isolated development of each feature or fix, reducing the risk of conflicts and making it easier to track changes.

 #### 5. V1.3.0

 In this part of the project, we are extending the functionality of the Employee Management System by adding a new field,